 A responsible log cabin manufacturer will not just use logs from planted forests but will also use manufacturing techniques that significantly reduce waste.
 Conestoga’s state-of-the-art manufacturing facility employs the latest technology when cutting logs.
-No part of the logs is wasted.
-Even the leftover wood shavings are used by a local famer who converts them into animal bedding.
+No part of the logs goes to waste!
+Even better, a local farmer uses the extra wood shavings for animal bedding.

 The Sun: Free Energy